-The Call Duck is the smallest breed of domestic duck, weighing only 1-1/2lbs.
-They were literally developed as calling ducks, to call down the wild Mallard to the great traps or decoys of the Fenlands of the UK and the marshes of Holland.
-They were first known as the Decoy Duck, the name coming from the Dutch word 'de kooi' meaning the 'trap' or 'cage'.
+The Call Duck is the smallest breed of domestic duck, weighing less than a kilo.
+Small and easily transported, they were developed as calling ducks, to call down the wild Mallard to the great traps or decoys in the Fenlands of the UK and the marshes of Holland.
+They were first known as the Decoy Duck, the name coming from the Dutch term ‘de kooi’ meaning the ‘trap’ or ‘cage’.